tony-waters/tony-waters.github.io/_posts/2015-03-17-spring-security-domain-object-security.md

 ---
 In my [previous post]({{ "/2015/03/11/spring-security-users-roles-permissions" | prepend: site.baseurl }}) I looked at adapting Spring Security to work with Permissions to avoid hard-coding Roles into the security configuration.
 In this post I want to move past generic roles and permissions to look at how we can grant or deny access to specific objects within our application.

-To be more precise, how we can gran or deny access to a particular user (who), accessing a particular method (where), with a particular domain object as a parameter (what).
 One solution to this is to use an ACL, but this can be overkill in some scenarios.

-Spring Security is highly configurable, providing numerous hooks into its framework.
-Continuing with the example in my previous post, I want to show two methods of introducing domain object security that do not rely on ACLs.
+So I want to show two methods of introducing domain object security that do not rely on ACLs.

 [Source code](https://github.com/tony-waters/example-spring-security/tree/2-domain-object-authorisation) is available on GitHub.